poojanoochila/Cross-Session-Account-Misuse/README.md

 ## 📣 Conclusion

 This case highlights how simple operational oversights, such as failing to log out from shared systems, can lead to security incidents.
-The investigation demonstrates practical SOC skills including observation, hypothesis testing, and behavioral attribution without reliance on advanced tooling.
+The investigation demonstrates practical SOC skills, including observation, hypothesis testing, and behavioral attribution without reliance on advanced tooling.

 ---